 We do this by offering:

-• Providing an unapologetically passionate approach to the foster community, helping to identify and develop leaders in those communities to be an advocate for and support foster children.
+• A passionate approach to the foster community, helping to identify and develop leaders to advocate and support foster children.

 We are a resource for foster children and the organizations who work closely with foster families and communities.
 One of our most essential roles is an information and connection hub.

-Additionally, we work to identify the role(s) an organization can play in the foster community to ensure a robust, fulfilling, and beneficial relationship.
+Additionally, we work to identify roles an organization can play in the foster community to ensure a robust, fulfilling, and beneficial relationship.

 Organizations that we work with include: